 The villages appear grim at first, but people are very friendly (kids jump into the road to wave as you pass by) and, on closer inspection, some of the wooden homes are reminiscent of clapboard prairie houses, sporting wooden verandas and decorative flourishes here and there.
 There are a few shops selling snacks and bottles of gas.
 Sit down for a coffee and take a wander around one of the villages: you’re bound to make friends with a few smiling kids playing in the dust.

-At Dung K’no the road splinters: heading north, the tarmac continues for 10km along a remote valley before ending in a series of dirt roads, which are good for exploring.
+At Dung K’no the road splinters: heading north, the tarmac continues for at least another 15km along a remote valley before ending in a series of dirt roads, which are good for exploring (this road will eventually lead to the other side of the mountains: to Dak Lak Province).
 Or, if you’re set on continuing to Dak Lak Province, head west through the village and negotiate your way along the dirt track which eventually joins Highway 27 (leading to Lake Lak and Buon Ma Thuot).
 However, it’s a long slog and even locals suggest you don’t do it.
 But, if there has been no rain recently and your bike is sturdy, it is possible.
 Otherwise, turn around and retrace the Pine Tree Road back to Dalat.

 For accommodation in Dalat I choose La Nha Homestay (a great new budget option in a refurbished French villa), the Du Parc Hotel (excellent mid-range value in an impressive French colonial building), and Ana Mandara Villas (beautifully restored French villas on a hillside – by far the most atmospheric high-end lodgings in the Central Highlands).
 Search many more Dalat accommodation options, rates and availability here.

 Selected Resources for Travellers & Expats: What's this?